Today's Articles

 In the 18th century, many slaves escaped to Yucatán, and in the early 19th century, a steady flow of runaways went to Guatemala and Honduras.
 One way the settler minority maintained its control was by dividing the slaves from the growing population of free Kriol people who were given limited privileges.
 In the early 19th century, the Garifuna, descendants of indigenous people and Africans who escaped slavery, arrived in the settlement.
 The Garifuna had resisted British and French colonialism in the Lesser Antilles until they were defeated by the British in 1796.
 After putting down a violent Garifuna rebellion on Saint Vincent, the British moved between 1,700 and 5,000 of the Garifuna across the Caribbean to the Bay Islands (present-day Islas de la Bahía) off the north coast of Honduras.

-After 1838, the masters of the settlement continued to control the country for over a century by denying access to land and limiting freedmen's economic freedom.
-While the settlement was grappling with the ramifications of the end of slavery and the ethnic group, the Garifuna.
+After 1838, the settlement masters continued to control the country for over a century by denying access to land and limiting freedmen's economic freedom.
+At the same time, the settlement was grappling with the ramifications of the end of slavery and the ethnic group, the Garifuna.
 Many Garifuna men soon found wage work alongside slaves as mahogany cutters.
 In 1841, the Garifuna's largest settlement, Dangriga, flourished.
 The British treated Garifuna as squatters.
-In 1857 the British told the Garifuna that they must obtain leases from the crown or risk losing their lands, dwellings, and other buildings.
+In 1857, the British told the Garifuna that they must obtain leases from the crown or risk losing their lands, dwellings, and other buildings.

 Belize was not formally termed the "Colony of British Honduras" until 1862.
 It became a crown colony in 1871.
 Several constitutional changes were enacted to expand representative government.
 The 1872 Crown Lands Ordinance established reservations for the Garifuna and the Maya.
 The British prevented both groups from owning land and treated them as a source of valuable labor.
 Internal Self-Government was granted in January 1964.
 The territory's official name was changed from British Honduras to Belize in June 1973, and full independence was granted on September 21, 1981.